sylhare/sylhare.github.io/_posts/2022/2022-02-17-Tips-and-tricks-for-code-reviews.md

 Then you can find your own pace, like an hour each day, each couple days, or after each time you put a PR for review.
 Anything as long as it works for you.

-And remember, asking a question about a functionality or a point in the implementation is as valid as any other review, because ultimately you gain knowledge and might even inadvertently spot some gap in the design, so keep at it! 💪
+Remember, asking a question about a functionality or a point in the implementation is as valid as any other review, because ultimately you gain knowledge and might even inadvertently spot some gap in the design, so keep at it! 💪

+What about you, what is your code review style?

 [1]: https://google.github.io/eng-practices/review/reviewer/standard.html
 [2]: https://eslint.org/